opentofu/tofu-ls/docs/syntax-highlighting.md

 # Syntax Highlighting

 Highlighting syntax is one of the key features expected of any editor.
 Editors typically have a few different solutions to choose from.
-Below is our view on how we expect editors to highlight Terraform code while using this language server.
+Below is our view on how we expect editors to highlight OpenTofu code while using this language server.

 ## Static Grammar

-Highlighting Terraform language syntax via static grammar (such as TextMate) _accurately_ may be challenging but brings more immediate value to the end user, since starting language server may take time.
+Highlighting OpenTofu language syntax via static grammar (such as TextMate) _accurately_ may be challenging but brings more immediate value to the end user, since starting language server may take time.
 Also not all language clients may implement semantic token based highlighting.

-HashiCorp maintains a set of grammars in https://github.com/hashicorp/syntax and we encourage you to use the available Terraform grammar as the *primary* way of highlighting the Terraform language.
+HashiCorp maintains a set of grammars in https://github.com/hashicorp/syntax and we encourage you to use the available OpenTofu grammar as the *primary* way of highlighting the OpenTofu language.

 ## Semantic Tokens

 [LSP (Language Server Protocol) 3.16](https://microsoft.github.io/language-server-protocol/specifications/specification-3-16/) introduced language server-driven highlighting.
 This language server is better equipped to provide more contextual and accurate highlighting as it can parse the whole AST, unlike a TextMate grammar operating on a regex-basis.

 LSP 3.17 does support use cases where semantic highlighting is the only way to highlight a file (through [`augmentsSyntaxTokens` client capability](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#semanticTokensClientCapabilities)).
-However in the context of the Terraform language we recommend semantic highlighting to be used as in *addition* to a static grammar - i.e. this server does _not_ support `augmentsSyntaxTokens: false` mode and is not expected to be used in isolation to highlight configuration.
+However in the context of the OpenTofu language we recommend semantic highlighting to be used as in *addition* to a static grammar - i.e. this server does _not_ support `augmentsSyntaxTokens: false` mode and is not expected to be used in isolation to highlight configuration.

 There are two main use cases we're targeting with semantic tokens.

 ### Improving Accuracy

-Regex-based grammars (like TextMate) operate on line-basis, which makes it difficult to accurately highlight certain parts of the syntax, for example nested blocks occurring in the Terraform language (as below).
+Regex-based grammars (like TextMate) operate on line-basis, which makes it difficult to accurately highlight certain parts of the syntax, for example nested blocks occurring in the OpenTofu language (as below).

 ```hcl
 terraform {